nwf/dyna/README.md

 Dyna
 ----

 Dyna is a small, high-level declarative programming language.
-Dyna programs specify a collection of named data items.
-These item's can be queried, much like a database.
-Dyna's power comes from the ability to define an item's value by relating other items with an equation.
-These possibly recursive equations specify the logical structure of a computation.
+A Dyna program specifies a collection of named data items.
+These items can be queried, much like a database.
+Dyna's power comes from the ability to define an item's value by rule from the values of other items, much like a spreadsheet.
 Thus, Dyna provides a unified way of specifying both data and algorithms.
-Dyna's algorithms are reactive---a change to an item's value efficiently propagates throughout the dynabase so that all equations are satisfied.
+Dyna's algorithms are reactive: a change to an item's value efficiently propagates to related items, changing their values for future queries.

+The definitions in a Dyna program simply state the logical structure of a computation.
+They do not have to specify implementation details such as data structures or execution order.
+The definitions can be recursive.
+They can involve pattern matching on the names of related items, as in Prolog, and they can aggregate values from many matches.

 Background and Tutorials
 ------------------------